-- PAS 300 Contemporary Issues in the African American Community
+- AFRS 300 Contemporary Issues in the African American Community

 Prerequisite: Completion of the lower-division writing requirement.
 An in-depth exploration of the social, political, cultural, and economic issues in the African-American community.
 Provides insight on the extent to which these issues affect the Black individual and family in their interaction with majority American society.
 (Available for Section B of the Multicultural Requirement for Credential Candidates and for General Education, Comparative Cultural Studies).

 Section C - Linguistics